ivanbgd/stock-trading-cli-with-async-streams/README.md

   its [actix-rt](https://crates.io/crates/actix-rt) as a runtime.
     - *Note*: [actix-rt](https://crates.io/crates/actix-rt) is a "Tokio-based single-threaded async runtime for the Actix ecosystem".
+- We implemented **our own** asynchronous Actor model from scratch.
+    - We have a variant with a universal (general) actor that can receive and handle multiple message types.
+    - We have a variant of specific actors that can only process and handle a single, specific, message type.
+    - We use [Tokio](https://tokio.rs/) as asynchronous runtime.
+    - Our implementation is project-specific - a custom one.
+        - It is not general.
+It is not meant as a general library, but it could be generalized.
+It's a good starting point for a general Actor Model library.
+    - Performance is excellent!
+It is at least as fast as our previous fastest solution, if not faster.

 ### The Web Service